ardhiraka/talent_fair_sample_challenge/README.md

 ## Acknowledgments

 Dataset in folder `1` provided by Kalbe for forecasting, or any other method you think suits the data well.
-Dataset in folder `2` provided by ARIA Indonesia for risk modeling, segmentation, and any other method you think suits the data well also.
+Dataset in folder `2` provided by ARIA Indonesia for **TBA**, and any other method you think suits the data well also.

 ## Dataset Description